 c certified copy of entry of birth of child; and

 d order dispensing with consent (if required), or copy of dispensation application if order not yet granted.

-5 Prepare and file affidavit of service of the documents described in (3).
+5 Prepare and file affidavit of service of the documents described in (3) above.
 Service may be personal or by pre-paid registered mail (r 13 Adoption Rules).
-For convenience this affidavit should be filed together with the affidavit of service of summons (see (10)).
+For convenience this affidavit should be filed together with the affidavit of service of summons (see (10), below).

 6 The guardian should then investigate the circumstances of the child and the applicant and all other matters relevant to the proposed adoption.
 The guardian must then file an affidavit of the guardian setting out the result of the investigation, and exhibit to this affidavit the: